Sudden confusion (delirium)

-- if the reading is low (below 4.0 mmol/L), give them a sugary snack or drink - wait 10 minutes to see if they recover - if they don't, take them to hospital or call 999
+If the reading is low (below 4.0 mmol/L), give them a sugary snack or drink and wait 10 minutes to see if they recover.
+If they don't, take them to hospital or call 999.

-More information about blood sugar and diabetes can be found here.
+More information about blood sugar and diabetes can be found at:

 While you wait for the ambulance, you should: